Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Validation framework: the diquark spectator model

 Given a generic symmetric tensor, $T^{\mu\nu}=T^{\mu\nu}(p,q)$, we can now define its helicity structure functions $F_\lambda$ as the projections of the tensor along the helicity basis defined in Eq.~\eqref{eq:helicityprojectors} or \eqref{eq:helicityprojectorsII}:

-with $c_\lambda = 1/P_\lambda\cdot P_\lambda$.
-Thanks to the orthogonality and completeness of the helicity projectors, the tensor $T$ can then be decomposed as $ T^{\mu\nu}(p,q) = \sum_\lambda F_\lambda(x_B,Q^2) P^{\mu\nu}_\lambda (p,q), $ One can also go a step further, and separate this into a gauge invariant and gauge breaking components.
+with $c_\lambda = 1/(P_\lambda\cdot P_\lambda)$.
+Thanks to the orthogonality and completeness of the helicity projectors, the tensor $T$ can then be decomposed as $ T^{\mu\nu}(p,q) = \sum_\lambda F_\lambda(x_B,Q^2) P^{\mu\nu}_\lambda (p,q) $.
+One can also go a step further, and separate this into a gauge invariant and gauge breaking components.
 Indeed, the longitudinal and transverse projectors satisfy the Ward identity,

-and it is immediate to verify that no linear combination of the scalar and mixed projectors can satisfy that, as well.
+and it is immediate to verify that no linear combination of the scalar and mixed projectors can satisfy that condition, either.
 Hence the longitudinal and transverse projectors form a complete orthogonal basis for the space of gauge invariant hadronic tensors.
 Similarly, the scalar and mixed projectors form a complete orthogonal basis for maximally gauge breaking tensors.
 As a result,

 where

 are, respectively, the gauge invariant (inv.) and gauge breaking (g.b.) components of the tensor $T^{\mu\nu}$.
 Accordingly, we also call $F_T$ and $F_L$ ``gauge invariant structure functions'', and $F_S$ and $F_{\{LS\}}$ ``gauge breaking structure functions''.